 Light colors are always good if your fingers are somewhat on the short side, whereas dark colors work well if your fingers are long.

-For best results, lie your hand flat on a tabletop while painting your nails.
+For best results, lay your hand flat on a tabletop while painting your nails.

 How to Apply Nail Polish